laaksomavrick/devblog/content/blog/building-a-blog-in-aws/index.md

 Before delving into the details of the terraform declarations, I'd like to give an overview of the services used and how they relate to one another:

-- IAM for defining groups and policies to operate the solution
+- IAM for defining groups and policies to operate the solution.
-- Route53 for DNS management
+- Route53 for DNS management.
-- Certificate Manager for provisioning an SSL certificate
+- Certificate Manager for provisioning an SSL certificate.
-- Cloudfront for distributing and caching the blog
+- Cloudfront for distributing and caching the blog.
-- S3 for storing terraform state and blog content
+- S3 for storing terraform state and blog content.
-- SNS for publishing events related to operating the blog
+- SNS for publishing events related to operating the blog.
-- Cloudwatch for acting on events (e.g., alerting)
+- Cloudwatch for acting on events (e.g., alerting).

 This will look familiar if you've ever hosted a static website via S3.
 Everything detailed in this blog post could just as well be applied to a single page application, e.g. a React app.